Clinical Practice Guidelines

 This section provides details how the clinical best practice guidance developed by the content team and their partners was translated into knowledge representations and expressions (FHIR Profiles), roughly following the process presented in this implementation guide.
 These details include more information on the activities, the various tools and methods used, and the artifacts and outputs produced by the team.

-1. Scope Guideline and Review Evidence
+Scope Guideline and Review Evidence

 1. The Content Team consisting of frontline emergency medicine physicians/providers and members of the American College of Emergency Physicians (ACEP) identified the need for a tool to evaluate and classify the severity of COVID-19 in the context of patient presenting in emergency department settings to inform recommendations on the disposition of patients.
-Anticipated clinical pathways included care in-home, general floor status, progessive care (more intensive and extensive monitoring) short-term observation in the ED, triage to intensive or critical care units (ICU), and/or transfer to another facility.
+Anticipated clinical pathways included care in-home, general floor status, progressive care (more intensive and extensive monitoring) short-term observation in the ED, triage to intensive or critical care units (ICU), and/or transfer to another facility.

-2. Given the low level of formalized evidence, the urgent need by frontline providers for some guidance from expert bodies, and early stage of the entirely novel disease, the equivalent of a guideline development group (C19 DGWG Content Team and ACEP) determined that a rapid review of available evidence was needed to inform initial guidance, in contrast to traditional approaches.* Evidence from the rapid review could be leveraged quickly due to the affordances and capabilities of the CPG-IG and the ability to continually update this guidance as new evidence emerged (of note: a second iteration of this content has commenced at the time of this writing).
+2. Given the low level of formalized evidence, the urgent need by frontline providers for some guidance from expert bodies, and early stage of the entirely novel disease, the equivalent of a guideline development group (C19 DGWG Content Team and ACEP) determined that a rapid review of available evidence was needed to inform initial guidance, in contrast to traditional approaches.\* Evidence from the rapid review could be leveraged quickly due to the affordances and capabilities of the CPG-IG and the ability to continually update this guidance as new evidence emerged (of note: a second iteration of this content has commenced at the time of this writing).

 *Traditional approaches incorporate well-established clinical evidence for diseases that have been known for decades, centuries, or even millennia that would inform more advanced knowledge synthesis processes (systematic reviews and meta-analyses), to yield authoritative clinical best practice guidelines and recommendations.

-1. A thorough rapid review of the evidence was commenced to identify relevant inputs into the development of the guidance.
+3. A thorough rapid review of the evidence was commenced to identify relevant inputs into the development of the guidance.
 Key articles were selected and reviewed in a systematic process, while frontline providers needs were assessed.

 Scoping/Evidence Review Tool